nalsakas/pe/README.md

 ENDMENU
 ```

 *MENU* macros helps tou create menu resources.
 There are only 2 type of child macros declared inside.
 One is *MENUITEM* and other is *POPUP/ENDPOPUP*.

-##DIALOG MACROS
+## DIALOG MACROS

-In order to use dialog resources first include one resource with dialog type into resource tree.
+In order to use dialog resources first include one resource with RT_DIALOG type into resource tree.
 Than use following *DIALOG* macro to define your dialog.
 ```
 DIALOG label, x, y, cx, cy
   STYLE xxx          ; Optional